Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: System Model

-where $\bW_{\rm DFT} \in \bbC^{K\times K}$ represents a normalized discrete Fourier transform (DFT) matrix, $\ubu_i=[\bu_i^T(0),\dots, \bu_i^T(K-1)]^T \in \bbC^{KN_b}$, ${\pmb \Psi}_{N_b} = \bW_{\rm DFT}\otimes \bI_{ N_b}$, $\ubW_i \! =\! {\rm blkdiag}\big(\bW_i(0),\dots,\bW_i(K-1)\big) \!\in\! \bbC^{KN_b\times KN_u}$, and $\underline{\bs}_i = [\bs_i^T(0),\dots,\bs_i^T(K-1)]^T \in \bbC^{KN_u}$.
+where $\bW_{\rm DFT} \in \bbC^{K\times K}$ represents a normalized discrete Fourier transform (DFT) matrix, $\bu_i=[\bu_i^T(0),\dots, \bu_i^T(K-1)]^T \in \bbC^{KN_b}$, ${\pmb \Psi}_{N_b} = \bW_{\rm DFT}\otimes \bI_{ N_b}$, $\bW_i \! =\! {\rm blkdiag}\big(\bW_i(0),\dots,\bW_i(K-1)\big) \!\in\! \bbC^{KN_b\times KN_u}$, and $\bs_i = [\bs_i^T(0),\dots,\bs_i^T(K-1)]^T \in \bbC^{KN_u}$.

-Before transmitting the signals, $\ubx_i$ is quantized by the low-resolution DACs with $b$ quantization bits.
+Before transmitting the signals, $\bx_i$ is quantized by the low-resolution DACs with $b$ quantization bits.
 We adopt the AQNM~\cite{choi2020quantized, orhan2015low} to elicit a linearized approximation of the quantization process derived from assuming a scalar minimum-mean-squared-error (MMSE) quantizer with Gaussian signaling.
-The quantized signal vector of input $\ubx_i$ with the AQNM is represented as
+Since the general trend of the capacity curve with low-resolution quantizers is well captured with the AQNM \cite{orhan2015low}, it is meaningful to use the AQNM for tractable analysis of quantized systems.
+The quantized signal vector of input $\bx_i$ with the AQNM is represented as